The best New Zealand summer festivals you don’t want to miss!

 In New Zealand, a good Kiwi summer includes trips to the bach (a Kiwi beach house), fish and chips by the ocean, and a summer festival or two.
 To help get you geared for an epic summer ahead, we’ve pulled together our fave Kiwi music festivals to see you live it up in style.

-Add a festival to your road trip, or use this list as the perfect excuse to pull your mates together, rent a JUCY car or a campervan, and plan a road trip around these top-tier Kiwi events!
+Add a festival to your road trip, or use this list as the perfect excuse to pull your mates together, rent a campervan nz JUCY car or and plan a road trip around these top-tier Kiwi events!

 With two one-day events close to Auckland and three jaw-droppingly good 3-day festivals across the country, opting for a road trip is the easy part.
 The hard part?
 Which one to choose!